hatan4ik/Top-10-CI-CD-SecurityRisks/README.md

-# CI/CD Zero-to-Hero – OWASP Top 10 Reference
+# CI/CD Security Guide (OWASP Top 10)

-This repository is a canonical reference implementation of CI/CD hardening patterns aligned with the OWASP Top 10 CI/CD Risks (CICD-SEC-1 ..
+This repo is a practitioner-friendly guide to hardening pipelines against the OWASP Top 10 CI/CD risks (CICD-SEC-1 ..
 CICD-SEC-10).

-It demonstrates:
+It favors concise guidance, reproducible snippets, and opinions that align with how large-scale engineering orgs operate.

+## What you get
+- A compact explainer for each OWASP CI/CD risk with signals, controls, and ready-to-use snippets (`docs/CI-CD-Top10.md`).
-- GitHub Actions, GitLab CI, and Azure DevOps pipelines
+- Reference pipelines: GitHub Actions, GitLab CI, and Azure DevOps under `ci/`.
-- OIDC-based access to AWS and Azure (no long-lived cloud keys)
+- Cloud access via OIDC (no long-lived keys) and hardened registries for AWS (ECR) and Azure (ACR) under `infra/`.
-- Secure use of ECR (AWS) and ACR (Azure) as container registries
-- Separation of build / test / deploy with environment-based approvals
-- Examples of dependency, artifact, and credential hygiene
+- Security configs for scanning and hygiene in `security/`.

-**Structure**
+- A minimal sample app in `app/` to make the workflows concrete.

+## How to use this guide
+1) Read `docs/CI-CD-Top10.md` to map each risk to tangible controls and repo examples.
+2) Pick the CI stack you run (Actions, GitLab, ADO) and start from the matching files in `ci/`.
+3) Wire OIDC roles and registry immutability from `infra/` into your own accounts.
+4) Enforce hygiene: pinned actions/images, per-environment permissions, artifact digests, and log retention.
+5) Turn the checklist at the end of `docs/CI-CD-Top10.md` into your operating cadence.

+## Repo layout
-- `app/` – Simple Python web service containerized with Docker
+- `app/` - Sample Python web service (Dockerized)
-- `ci/github/workflows/` – GitHub Actions reference workflows
+- `ci/github/workflows/` - GitHub Actions reference workflows
-- `ci/gitlab/` – GitLab CI reference configuration
+- `ci/gitlab/` - GitLab CI reference configuration
-- `ci/azure-devops/` – Azure DevOps YAML pipeline
+- `ci/azure-devops/` - Azure DevOps pipeline YAML
-- `infra/aws/` – Terraform snippets for IAM + ECR + OIDC
+- `infra/aws/` - Terraform snippets for IAM, ECR, and GitHub OIDC
-- `infra/azure/` – Terraform snippets for ACR + federated credentials
+- `infra/azure/` - Terraform snippets for ACR and federated credentials
-- `security/` – Example config for SCA/scanning
+- `security/` - SCA and scanning configuration examples
-- `docs/` – Explanatory docs for the OWASP Top 10 CI/CD risks
+- `docs/` - The OWASP Top 10 CI/CD risk guide and supporting notes

-> NOTE: All cloud IDs, ARNs, and tenant values are placeholders.
-> Replace them with your own account IDs, tenant IDs, and resource names.
+> All cloud IDs, ARNs, and tenant values are placeholders.
+Replace with your own account IDs, tenant IDs, and resource names before use.